eldala07/advent-of-code-2021/README.md

 # Advent of Code 2021
-Solutions for the Advent of Code 2021 Event
+Solutions of the 25 enigmas of the event Advent of Code 2021

 [https://adventofcode.com/2021](https://adventofcode.com/2021)